-- Meet you regularly throughout each of your training programme - Provide regular appraisal opportunities and completion of formal reviews - Provide feedback on your overall progress the views of others working with you

-Completes the Education supervisors section of the Educational supervisors review.
+- Meet you regularly throughout each of your training programme - Provide regular appraisal opportunities and completion of formal reviews - Provide feedback on your overall progress - Completes the Education supervisors section of the Educational supervisors review.

 The local GP TPD will put you in contact with your Educational Supervisor.
 If you have concerns about your education and training that cannot be dealt with by your Clinical Supervisor, then your Educational Supervisor and/or TPD is there to offer help and support.
 If necessary, they can involve the Associate Dean (AD).